SHORT BIOGRAPHY

 QUALIFICATIONS

-BTEC (level 3) extended diploma in art and design at Long Road Sixth Form College, Cambridge, England, 2014.
+BTEC (Level 3) Extended Diploma in Art and Design at Long Road Sixth Form College, Cambridge, England, from 2013 to 2014.

-M.A. in philosophy at the University of Essex, Colchester, England, 2022.
+M.A. in Philosophy (Continental Philosophy) at the University of Essex, Colchester, England, from 2021 to 2022.

 AWARDS